Visually exciting, experimental ranges

 Patricia Urquiola was born in Oviedo, Spain, but has lived and worked in Milan for over 20 years.
-She studied architecture at the Technical University of Madrid and the Polytechnic University of Milan, where she graduated in 1989 and Achille Castiglioni oversaw her graduate thesis.
-In the early years of her career, she was assistant lecturer to Achille Castiglioni, she collaborated with Vico Magistretti and was Head of Design at Lissoni Associati.
+She studied architecture at the Technical University of Madrid and the Polytechnic University of Milan, where she graduated in 1989, and Achille Castiglioni oversaw her graduate thesis.
+In the early years of her career, she was an assistant lecturer to Achille Castiglioni, collaborated with Vico Magistretti and was Head of Design at Lissoni Associati.

 Urquiola has won several international prizes, including Medalla de Oro al Mérito en las Bellas Artes and the Order of Isabella the Catholic, awarded to her by King Juan Carlos I of Spain, “Designer of the Decade” and “Designer of the Year”.